raodz/supermarket-analysis/README.md

 ## Overview

 This repository stores functions used in a Kaggle notebook focused on analyzing supermarket sales.
 The functions are organized to facilitate data preparation, plot generation, and the use of constants throughout the analysis.
+The notebook can be found at https://www.kaggle.com/code/rafalodziemski/supermarket-analysis

 ## Contents